Academic Honesty Policy

 Cheating is defined as obtaining or attempting to obtain, or aiding another in obtaining or attempting to obtain credit for work or any improvement in evaluation of performance, by any dishonest or deceptive means.
 Cheating includes, but is not limited to:

-- Working together on a take-home test or homework when specifically prohibited by the instructor.
+2. Working with others on a take-home test or homework when specifically prohibited by the instructor.

-- Looking at another student's paper during an examination.
+3. Looking at another student's paper or screen during an examination.

-- Looking at text or notes during an examination when specifically prohibited by the instructor.
+4. Looking at text, notes or electronic devices during an examination when specifically prohibited by the instructor.

-- Giving answers to another student during an examination or for a take-home test.
+2. Giving answers to another student during an examination or for a take-home test.